If you haven’t already, it’s probably time to start looking at an order management system for your ecommerce business.

 Once you have spoken to all your team members, the next step is to make sure that the software you choose is compatible with any tools you want to continue using.

-The most important integration will be with your payments system and front-end customer-facing system, as without that working you can’t make any money.
+The most important integration will be with your payments system and front-end customer-facing system (such as your POS).
+Without these workflows, you can’t make any money.

 3. Usability

 What is the technical knowledge of your team?
-Unless you have a team of developers, having a fully customised OMS might cause you headaches down the line.
+Unless you have a team of developers, having a fully customized OMS might cause you headaches down the line.

 Even with a simple plug-and-play OMS, you will need to make sure the software is simple enough for all your team members to understand, from people in the warehouse to your customer service.